Book Character Name Ideas: 90+ Names by Genre

 Orion Kessler

-Named after one of the most recognizable constellations, paired with a Germanic surname suggesting precision engineering.
-This name suits a starship navigator or astrophysicist whose calculations have saved entire colonies from orbital decay
+Named after one of the most recognizable constellations, paired with a Germanic surname that suggests precision engineering.
+This name suits a starship navigator or astrophysicist whose calculations keep colonies safe

 - 3